zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Aristotle displays a suspiciousness towards radical democratic forms of rule.
 His ideal model could be that a constitutional monarchy, where the rule of law is determinated, and those who determine the law function as friends.

+### Aristotle on the perfect life

+Discussed in the Nicomachean Ethics and the Eudemian Ethics.

+Episteme, the intellectual virtues by which we are able to comprehend the cause of things.

+The perfect life, one that guided by scientific, systematic knowledge.

+We are artistic objects of self-defining, self-creating nature.
+To get a work of art ever more complete.

+Make the right kind of choices, based on good reasons.
+Good reasons for acting, our actions not merely reactions.

+Sound and defensible reasons for action is a form of wisdom and knowledge.
+Prudential knowledge.
+Philosophically wise -> Sophia
+Practically wise -> Phronesis, making good choices

+The right life contemplates the best, what is worth thinking about.
+By contemplating on the stock market, you may be lowering your thoughts to the transient, episodic and culturally defined.

+Why should one aspire to moral excellence?
+Why should one be courageous and temperate?

+A regress of questions until it makes no sense to ask why that:
+* Why see a doctor?
+* Why you want to be in health?
+* Why you want to hold on to your job?
+* ...
+* Ultimately everything we do we do for happiness - **eudaimonia**.

+Not in a hedonistic sense.
+What does Aristotle mean by eudaimonia?
+Not peak emotional experience, or a transient state, but a mode of **flourishing life**, something unique for rational beings and beyond basic instincts.

+What does eudaimonia entail?
+It's an open question and the two Ethics offer different alternatives.

+To lose eudaimonia is like ridding a being of its defining attribute: fish out of water, birds cannot fly, and man without his rationality / contemplating on the best of things.

+What you do you do for the sheer fulfillment arising from doing it, is like the life on the isle of the blessed, that of the Olympians.
+Like children at play.
+One that approximates eudaimonia.

+This contemplative life should not be a life of inactivity or isolation, as we are by nature social and political.

+Fitness - harmonia <-> discordia
+Music - melodia

+Aristotle see the rule of law as the rule of reason, laws based on punishment are tyrannical laws.
+Good laws calls upon us to do things that make us better, not stop us from doing things for fear of punishment; we see in the law something we see in good friends.

+Are the life of the law giver and the disinterested contemplative wise man competing (activity and decisive action / contemplation and study)?
+That's the dillema faced by all, who weigh the contemplation of choices between the first things and making the world conform to one's best judgments.